 Purpose

 The Interconnection Security Agreement outlines the service scope of Secure Cloud-to-Ground Connectivity.
 Service levels and security requirements may change as a result of the clients onboarded to Architecture 2 pilot.
-The Interconnection Security Agreement is part of the formal Service Authorization process before it is added to SSC’s Services Catalogue for General Availability which will require a new agreement post pilot.
+The Interconnection Security Agreement is part of the formal Service Authorization process before the service is added to SSC’s Services Catalogue for General Availability which will require a new agreement post pilot.
 As part of the Agreement, clients onboarding to Architecture 2 pilot will be supported by the Enterprise Service Desk support.

 This document serves to set clear expectations on the Architecture 2 pilot scope, as well as define roles and responsibilities.